EdsonAguiarIFAM/p4io/README.md

 `sudo utils/bootstrap.sh`

-It should install all of the required dependencies.
+The script should install all of the required dependencies.
+It was last tested on 17-Apr-2019 on a fresh installation of Ubuntu 16.04 LTS.

 ## Usage